hate-alert/HateXplain/README.md

 ### Todos
-- [x] Add arxiv paper link and description
+- [x] Add arxiv paper link and description.
-- [ ] Release better documentation for Models and Preprocess sections
+- [ ] Release better documentation for Models and Preprocess sections.
+- [ ] Add other Transformers model to the pipeline.
 - [ ] Upload our model to [transformers community](https://huggingface.co/models) to make them public
 - [ ] Create an interface for **social scientists** where they can use our models easily with their data